RESOLVING PEOPLE'S CONFLICTING BELIEFS ABOUT HOMOSEXUALITY

 grant to study, for the first time in North America, homosexuals in the

 real world.
-Previous research projects had studied homosexual inmates in penitentiaries and patients in
+Previous research projects were hopelessly biased because they had studied homosexual inmates in penitentiaries and patients in

 psychiatric clinics, hospitals, and psychiatrists' offices.